No need to fly in on your brooms—there are so many ways to get to Salem, MA. Will you visit by train, car or boat? Read about how to get here below.

 - Museum Place Garage:

 We recommend setting your GPS for the Museum Place Garage at 1 New Liberty Street, Salem, MA 01970.
-The garage costs $.75/hour (cash only) paid upon exit.
+The garage costs $.75/hour and cash and credit are accepted in the payment kiosks.
 The best part about the garage?
 You are right across the street from the Salem Regional Visitor Center—the perfect place to start your visit.

 - Church Street Lot: